 On Sunday, January 21, 2007, Karen was wandering through the streets of Lacey, Washington when a neighbor noticed her and called the police.
-When police arrived, Karen brushed them off telling them she was fine, despite not wearing a winter coat despite the cold.
+When police arrived, Karen brushed them off telling them she was fine, despite not wearing a winter coat in the cold weather.
 After lots of insisting, the officer left.
-At the time Karen was staying with a friend, she had left her parent's home after an intense domestic incident with her boyfriend, resulting in a protection order.
+At the time, Karen was staying with a friend, she had left her parent's home after an intense domestic incident with her boyfriend, resulting in a protection order.

 The next day, Monday, January 22, Karen was staying with that same friend and many other house guests at the time who were known to do drugs.
 They reported seeing her around 3 AM when she left the house on foot.
 This would be the last time Karen would be seen alive.

 The next morning on January 23, 2007, Karen’s nude body was discovered at the entrance of a gravel pit on Little Rock Road in Rochester, Washington— approximately 30 miles from her home.
 A witness would tell police they saw a small, brown, early 1980s Datsun with a lighter color camper shell seen around 7:50 am at the gravel road entrance.
 Despite being found in an unnatural position, investigators determined that there were no signs of sexual assault but she was strangled; her body was left in a position that would suggest that the murderer “wanted the shock value.”

 Additionally, Karen was completely nude with a ligature around her neck.
 Multiple DNA profiles were identified on the ligature and sent off for testing–which has still not been shared to this day.
 Law enforcement is hoping advancements in DNA technology will result in answers.
 The detective in the case is quoted as saying: “...when you have a case that has as little evidence as this one does and has gone on as long as it has, more than one person was probably involved."